To provide convenient, comfortable, safe, reliable, cost-effective mobility services contributing to the economic vitality of the region.

 The Worcester Regional Transit Authority (WRTA) was created in September 1974, pursuant to the provisions of Chapter 161B of the General Laws of the Commonwealth of Massachusetts.
 The Authority is given general responsibility to develop, finance, and contract for the operation of mass transportation facilities and services within its territory.

 The day-to-day affairs of the Authority are managed by the Administrator, Dennis Lipka.
 This position is appointed by the WRTA Advisory Board.
 The Advisory Board consists of:

 - The City Manager of Worcester or Mayor of each city.

 - The Chairman of the Board of Selectmen of each town having such board, or the Town Manager or Town Administrator of each town.

 - Advisory Board members may appoint designees to act on their behalf.

 How We Are Funded

-Federal funds must be used for what are called capital projects, which means the funds can only be spent on tangible items such as equipment, preventive maintenace of vehicles, facilities and equipment, ADA services, facility improvements and purchasing vehicles.
-Operating expenses, such as salaries, benefits, advertising and marketing expenses, and other cash needs, must come from other sources of funding (grants, state and local funding, and farebox revenue).
+Federal funds must be used for what are called “capital projects”, which means the funds can only be spent on tangible items such as equipment, preventive maintenance of vehicles, facilities and equipment, ADA services, facility improvements, and purchasing vehicles.
+Operating expenses, such as salaries, benefits, advertising and marketing expenses, and other cash needs, must come from other sources of funding (grants, state and local funding, and farebox revenue.)